 Projects involving human participants, vertebrate animals, potentially hazardous biological agents (ANY microorganisms or viruses), or hazardous chemicals, activities or devices need to be registered online and have submitted paperwork by Jan 15th, 2021.

 All other projects need to be submitted by Feb 15th, 2021.

 Our web-based software STEM Wizard allows teachers better access to student work and students will be able to look at the progress of their paperwork in almost real time.
 Students interested in participating at the state level will have their paperwork automatically sent to the state fair AFTER fair day.
 Please feel free to reach out and let us know what is working and what you are having trouble with.

 Here is a screenshot of what you’ll see when you click the STEM Wizard Registration link.
 The red circle will show you a drop down menu and yours, of course, is Teacher.
 Please note: teachers must register first before letting students register (students will select their school and teacher based on the teacher’s profile).

 Complete the information.
 If you are not a teacher, please list your student’s school as the “school affiliation”.
 Parents of Homeschool students can choose “Homeschool” as the “school affiliation”.
 If your school is missing, contact Fair staff.

 One of the cool things about this system is that when students register, students can add their cell phone number and get text alerts for when there’s something updated on their project.

-To register as a teacher, please visit STEM Wizard homepage and click Register in the upper right hand corner, or click the link at the top of this page.
+To register as a teacher, please visit STEM Wizard homepage and click Register in the upper right hand corner, or access it by click the Teacher Registration link near the top of this page.